-Status: This condition was met in 2022.
+Status: This condition was met in 2023.
 In 2022 and into 2023 Closure Construction was performed in a 10+/- acre portion of Landfill phases 2, 3-5, 8, 9A, and 9B/10 on the upper bench that is west - southwest facing.
 The closure consisted of constructing a four-foot section of low permeability soil over the landfill grades in that area.
-This closure area received seeding in the winter of 2022 and is continually maintained as a permanent closed portion of the landfill.
+This closure area did not receive seeding in 2023 and is continually maintained as a permanent closed portion of the landfill.